 Mollies are omnivorous fish, so in order to keep their diet as natural as possible, we recommend feeding them a variety of invertebrates, as well as plant matter and some detritus.

-Being omnivores, Mollies do require a small amount of vegetables in their diet in order to survive.
-They will eat just about any green vegetable, but we recommend sticking with zucchini, cucumbers and shelled peas.
+Being omnivores, Mollies do require a small number of vegetables in their diet in order to survive.
+They will eat just about any green vegetable, but we recommend sticking with zucchini, cucumbers, and shelled peas.
 You should strive to feed them vegetables at least once per week, but twice if you can.

 As with most fish, the Black Mollies prefer their foods live, but we know how difficult it can be to find them sometimes, so frozen is definitely the next best thing.

 As with most other livebearers, sexing a black molly fish couldn’t be any easier.